urbanjost/M_sets/README.md

 functions reminiscent of related Matlab procedures.

 M_set(3f) is intended to be built with and used by fpm(1) projects.
-It requires the M_orderpack(3f) as a dependency, which is of course taken care of automatically via fpm(1).
+It requires M_orderpack(3f) as a dependency, which is of course taken care of automatically via fpm(1).

 Currently the allowed sets are vectors of integer numbers or arrays of character variables. real numbers are allowed but "caveat emptor", as comparing floats for equality has issues.
-You may have to condition the float date by converting it to scaled integers or using intrinsics such as NEAREST(3f) to produce the desired results.
+You may have to condition the float data by converting it to scaled integers or using intrinsics such as NEAREST(3f) to produce the desired results.

 <!--